 Why might I call Nightline?

 You're welcome to talk about anything you’d like when contacting our service, whether it’s just someone at the end of the phone on a stressful day or a more serious issue, we’re here to listen.

 What can I expect if I call Nightline?

 If you call at any time within our opening hours, you will be greeted by a student volunteer saying “Hello, you’re through to Exeter Nightline.
 Is there anything you’d like to talk about?”
 Our volunteers are happy to listen to anything that might be on your mind; you don’t have to have a specific issue or problem, you might just want company on a walk home or a non-judgemental space to vent about something that’s stressing you.

 Yes, absolutely.
 As well as our landline service you can also get in touch via our Instant Messenger software or through Skype.
-For more information about contacting the service, please see our ‘Want to Talk?’ page.
+For more information about contacting the service, please see our Contact Us page.